 Directness, authenticity, and trust in personal vision.

 Ultimately, my work is about revealing what is often overlooked.
-Through structure, material, and observation, I aim to make visible the human experience—its weight, complexity, and presence—without relying on narrative or embellishment.
+Through structure, material, and observation, I aim to make visible the human experience - its weight, complexity, and presence.